BassT23/Proxmox/README.md

 `/etc/ultimate-updater/targets.conf` is reserved for reachability information about additional systems, so `update.conf` does not have to grow with every target.
 Proxmox hosts, LXC containers, and VMs continue to use their existing core paths.
-Historical SSH files under `VMs/<VMID>` are migrated during install/self-update when they contain a compatible target.
+Historical SSH files under `VMs/<VMID>` remain internal VM SSH profiles and are never converted into External targets.

 The inventory uses small INI-style sections.
 The current external-target implementation detects the operating system, distribution, package manager,